mozilla/releases-comm-central/docs/adr/0000-adr-template.md

 - **Deprecated**: The decision described in the ADR is no longer relevant due to changes in system context.
 - **Superseded**: The decision described in the ADR has been replaced by another decision.
-Link to the new ADR doc that superseeds the existing one.
+Link to the new ADR doc that supersedes the existing one.

 See the "ADR Life Cycle" section in the docs/adr/README.md -->